 Summary of Important dates:

-In addition, law enforcement personnel often encounter individuals where they must confirm their identity or run a background check.
-If the individual does not have proper identification or is possibly using a false identity, officers can capture fingerprint images and compare the images to national, state, or local databases to help accurately identify an individual and determine their criminal history.
+Identity verification is essential for firearm licensing, criminal background checks, employment eligibility, and protecting vulnerable populations.
+In addition, law enforcement personnel often encounter individuals in situations when the confirmation of the persons’ identity or a background check is necessary.
+If the individual does not have proper identification or is possibly using a false identity, officers can capture fingerprint images and compare the images to national, state, or local identity databases to help determine the individual’s identity.
 This information can help the officer make a better decision on whether to release the individual or hold them for further processing.

 In a typical situation where a law enforcement officer needs to run a full identification check with fingerprint search, the law enforcement officer would possibly need to transport the individual to a facility for processing.
 Fingerprint images are critical because fingerprint data can be extremely helpful in the proper identification of an individual.
 However, shortages in personnel and equipment resources, as well as health and environmental factors, limit the ability of law enforcement to process and transport individuals to fingerprinting facilities.